 Unfortunately, not every partnership is always smooth sailing.
 You should have a plan for if or when things go south, just in case.
 There are many options you can choose from to ensure that if your partnership leads to a disagreement and you both share the same power, that decisions can be made amicably and hopefully without legal action!

-Contact the experienced attorneys at Chidatma Law Group for assistance in making sure your business is taken care of, no matter who is involved.
+Contact the skilled attorneys at Chidatma Law Group for assistance in making sure your business is taken care of, no matter who is involved.

 Precautionary Steps to Take When Starting a Small Business in New York

-If you rely on some other person to help with tiebreakers in your business:
+If you rely on other people to help with tiebreakers in your business:

 - Appoint a custodian or provisional director or “rabbi” that you agree will act as a tie-breaker.
 This can be put in an operating agreement or bylaws.